PSP-Archive/ARK-4/README.md

 - Core system for unsigned code execution on every PSP device based on 6.60 kernel.

-- Inferno driver for ISO, CSO and ZSO games.
+- Inferno driver for games in ISO, CSO, ZSO and DAX format.

 - Popcorn controller for PSX games.